-2.15 SEALED COMBUSTION
+2.15 DUCTED COMBUSTION

-The AERCO Innovation Water Heater is UL listed for 100%-sealed combustion.
-For sealed combustion installations, the screen inlet air ductwork must then be attached directly to the unit's air inlet.
+The AERCO Innovation Water Heater is UL listed for 100%-ducted combustion.
+For ducted combustion installations, the screen inlet air ductwork must then be attached directly to the unit's air inlet.

-In a sealed combustion air application, the combustion air ducting pressure losses must be taken into account when calculating the total maximum allowable venting run.
+In a ducted combustion air application, the combustion air ducting pressure losses must be taken into account when calculating the total maximum allowable venting run.
 See the AERCO Innovation Venting and Combustion Air Guide, GF-5050.
-When using the heater in a sealed combustion air configuration, each unit must have a minimum 6 inch diameter connection at the unit.
+When using the heater in a ducted combustion air configuration, each unit must have a minimum 6 inch diameter connection at the unit.

-CHAPTER 3 OPERATION
+CHAPTER 3.
+OPERATION